iRobot Roomba 671 robotic vacuum cleaner review

 Control is another element that iRobot has been successful at.
 You have controls on the unit, an app, and easy integration with a range of other systems.
 It’s probably worth buying for this alone.

-Overall, the iRobot Roomba 671 is a superb unit that’s affordable yet has everything you’d want in an entry-level robotic vacuum cleaning.
+Overall, the iRobot Roomba 671 is a superb unit that’s available for a fair price and is ideal as an entry-level robotic vacuum cleaning.
 6/10